gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 Are vertex contractions useful to us?
 Sure they are!
 We can use them to solve a particularly fun puzzle game called Kami<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup>.
 In Kami, we're presented with a screen of pixels grouped into colored regions.
 We attempt to flood-fill all pixels with the same color in an allotted number of moves.

-To solve a Kami puzzle we set up a correspondence between colored regions of pixels &harr; vertices in a graph:

-- Each region of contiguous pixels of the same color gets an associated vertex in the graph.
-- If two regions of pixels are touching then there's an edge between their corresponding graph vertices.
-- A move in Kami corresponds to a vertex contraction in the graph.

 <figure id="figure4">
   <video width="300" autoplay muted loop playsinline>
     <source src="https://storage.googleapis.com/cgme/blog/posts/graph-contraction-search/flood-fill.mp4?cache=3" type="video/mp4">